hardliner66/blog/content/posts/01_my_odin_library.md

 Once that was done, the next problem was the cleanup.
 Namely when an entity dies, it should be removed from the array.
-But if you do that naively while you loop over the array, you might accidentially skip an element or process an element twice.
+But if you do that naively while you loop over the array, you might accidentally skip an element or process an element twice.
 So I kept the HP and removed dead elements in a second pass.

 For this problem I also found a solution in the standard library.
 There is a nice function